cantina/cantina-email/README.md

 ---
 to: '{{{to.name}}} <{{{to.email}}}>'
 from: '{{{from.name}}} <{{{from.email}}}>'
-subject: 'Cantina Emails: Example'
+subject: 'Cantina Email: Example'
 ---
 Hey {{to.name}},

-This is an example of cantina-emails.
+This is an example of cantina-email.
 It is the most {{adjective}} email sending module out there.

 Regards,